ddynamix/CSC207MusicProject/README.md

 Our project database will be mongodb though we are currently using a temporary data file

-We are currently using Branch Phase1 of the remote repo
+We are currently using Branch Phase1.2 of the remote repo

 Link to Repo: https://github.com/ddynamix/CSC207MusicProject/tree/main

 ## Use Cases
-- Sign up
+- Sign up as Audience
-- Login
+- Sign up as Artist
-- .
+- Sign up as Venue
-- .
+- Login as Any

 ## Installation